Meet the "Connections"

 Your connector should be API-based in order to be compatible with our connections.
 Want to know why you need to use the API to connect your PIM?
 The answer is right here.

-There may be some third parties for which no API-based connector was created and available on our marketplace.
+There may be some third parties for which no API-based extension was created and available on the Akeneo App Store.
 In this case, you will have to develop it to cover your own needs.

 We provide guides to help you in this task.
 For example, here is how you can connect to a DAM with our API.
 If you can't find a guide covering your use case, we recommend you to get familiar with our API documentation.

 Step 3 | Use the credentials in the connector

 That's the easiest part.
 When you created your connection, the PIM provided you with a set of credentials: a client id, a secret, a username and a password.
 Put those credentials into your connector.
 It will be used to authenticate your API calls.

 You can now enjoy your connection.
 By the way, you will surely need to monitor what is happening on this data flow.
 There is a feature for that.
 It is called Connection dashboard.
 Eager to know more?
 Click here!

 You still have questions on how to properly connect the PIM to third-parties?
 Good news, we got you covered!
 There is a "How to connect the PIM" guide, on our API website.
 Don't hesitate to have a look at it!

 You may have understood it, but yes, we recommend the use of our API to create PIM extension.